 Seed starting is an exciting time for many gardeners.
-It seems almost magical to place a tiny seed into some soil and watch a small seedling emerge just a short time later.
-But sometimes things can go wrong.
+It seems almost magical to place a tiny seed into some soil and watch a small seedling emerge just a short time later, but sometimes things can go wrong.

 We watch with excitement as the seedlings grow taller, only to realize that they have grown too tall and are now a bit floppy.
 This is known as leggy seedlings.
-If you are wondering what causes leggy seedlings and, more importantly, how to prevent leggy seedlings, keep reading.
+If you are wondering what causes leggy seedlings, and more importantly, how to prevent leggy seedlings, keep reading.

 What Causes Leggy Seedlings?

 At the most basic level, leggy seedlings are caused by a lack of light.
-It could be that the window you are growing your seedlings in does not provide enough light or it could be that the lights you are using as grow lights are not close enough to the seedling.
+It could be that the window you are growing your seedlings in does not provide enough light or it could be that the lights you are using as grow lights aren’t close enough to the seedling.
 Either way, the seedlings will get leggy.